 - We may not be able to identify your specimen if it is incomplete or damaged.

 - We are not able to make value appraisals.
-We note that the vast majority of specimens sent to us for identification are not particularly valuable, other than for sentimental or educational purposes.
+We note that the vast majority of specimens sent to us for ID are not particularly valuable, other than for sentimental or educational purposes.

 - We offer identification on a completely voluntary basis and for non-commercial purposes only.